 Newer to the nonstick cookware scene is ceramic coating.
-It’s a more environmentally friendly option (Here are more ways to go green in the kitchen!), and it’s free of worrisome chemicals.
+It’s a more environmentally friendly option, and it’s free of worrisome chemicals.
 But ceramic cookware isn’t built for prolonged exposure to high heat, so just make sure you only use your ceramic pans for low-heat cooking.

 When to use it: Use it anytime you would use a nonstick pan if you’re worried about chemical coatings.

 Uncoated cast iron is that classic black, heavy cast iron that your grandmother used.
 When seasoned (Learn how to season a cast iron skillet), it makes a great alternative to nonstick cookware.
 I wouldn’t cook eggs in it, but I use cast iron to cook just about every other substance that I don’t want to stick.
 Cast iron rivals my stainless steel skillet for the most-used cookware in my house.

 When to use it: Use it for almost anything!
 I always choose cast iron for cornbread and breakfast hash.
 It’s also great for any dishes that start on the stovetop and finish in the oven.
 Worried about cleaning cast-iron pans?
 Here’s how to properly clean a cast iron skillet.

 This type of coated cast-iron cookware was made famous by the beautiful colors of Le Creuset and Staub.
 They don’t have to be seasoned like uncoated cast iron, which makes them a bit easier to clean.